Neverlow512/epifania/README.md

 - ✅ Educational help modals for CPU, Memory, and Process List interpretation
 - ✅ Modular frontend architecture with feature-based directory structure
 - ✅ Unified launcher script for cross-platform deployment
+- ✅ Multi-tab consistency with server-side caching for CPU and Network metrics
+- ✅ Polling session management to prevent race conditions across browser tabs

 **In Development:**
 - 🔄 Packages tab for application catalog and lifecycle control